RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/models.md

 * rk3 (Third Order Runge-Kutta)
 * rk4 (Fourth Order Runge-Kutta)

-So to create a discrete model of the pendulum with fourth order Runge-Kutta integration we would do the following
+To create a discrete model of the pendulum with fourth order Runge-Kutta integration we would do the following
 ```julia
 # Create the continuous model (any of the previously mentioned methods would work here)
 params = (m=1, l=0.5, b=0.1, lc=0.5, J=0.25, g=9.81)